ajsb85/blindspot.ai/README.md

 <br/>

-_BE AWARE OF BLIND SPOTS WITH AMB82_
+_BE AWARE OF BLIND SPOTS WITH AMEBA PRO2_
 <br/>
 <br/>